-Mission Planner will prompt you to place the vehicle each calibration position.
+Mission Planner will prompt you to place the vehicle on each axis during the calibration.
 Press any key to indicate that the autopilot is in position and then proceed to the next orientation.

-The calibration positions are: level, on right side, left side, nose down, nose up and on its back.
+The calibration positions are: level, right side, left side, nose down, nose up, and on its back.

-When you’ve completed the calibration process, Mission Planner will display “Calibration Successful!” as shown below.
+When you have completed the calibration process, Mission Planner will display “Calibration Successful!” as shown below.

 Video demonstration (Copter)¶